 Here are 5 things college graduates look for in employers.
 You might take some ideas from that list or might discard all of them because you have a clear vision already.
 Either way, it's useful to know the stats.

 As the world becomes digital, people start taking the advantage of that.
 The number of jobs that could be done remotely or on freelance also affects the situation, making the number of alternative options even bigger.

 That's why while office jobs are still in high demand and are considered more stable and beneficial by many, the potential employees start looking for more flexibility in them.
 The levels of that flexibility may vary: some just because flexible working hours, while some won't settle for anything besides an opportunity to work remotely (even if from time to time).
 Nevertheless, it's still a thing that's present and important to consider both by employers and by people who might want to have a flexible job but don't think it's possible.

 Money is important, especially when student debt is still an issue .
 In 2017 the average college student had $ 39,400 in student loan debt , six per cent up from the previous year.

 But while the debt needs to be repaid, money isn't the only thing that is considered as compensation by college graduates.
 A decent salary is always a good thing but the former students also look for the opportunities to learn new skills and to build their knowledge base.
 This isn't surprising as it would lead to higher paying positions in the future.

 If a job isn't extremely flexible (which, let's be honest, rarely happens), the employees will spend a lot of time there.
 Studies show that an average person spends 21% of their total waking hours at work (over a 76-year lifespan and assuming 8 hours a sleep at night).
 Looks impressive, doesn't it?

-Knowing that it’s understandable why college graduates consider the corporate culture as one of the most important factors when applying for a job.
-If you’re going to spend a fifth of your life at work, you’d better enjoy the company there, right?
+Knowing that it's understandable why college graduates consider the corporate culture as one of the most important factors when applying for a job.
+If you're going to spend a fifth or your life at work, you'd better enjoy the company there, right?

 4. Work-life balance.